-Students who consider themselves eligible for life membership of the University Union, the Sports Association, or the Students' Union, should make enquiries about the matter at the offices of those bodies.
+Students who consider themselves eligible for life membership of the University Union or the Sports Association should make enquiries about the matter at the offices of those bodies.

 (2) Students enrolled in courses classified as External are exempt from all Student Activities Fees and the University Union Entrance Fee.